What Travelers Need to Know About the Western Snowy Plover

 The Western Snowy Plover is a small sandpiper found on the Pacific Coast from Oregon to California.
-In the early 1990s, the it had numbers that dropped to approximately 1,500 birds throughout the range from Baja California to Washington State.
+In the early 1990s, its numbers dropped to approximately 1,500 birds throughout the range from Baja California to Washington State.
 It has been listed as “Threatened” by the Federal Government.
-This designation has occurred mainly because the vulnerability of its nest to predators.
+This designation has occurred mainly because of the vulnerability of its nest to predators.

-Its nest is a shallow scraping in the sand.
-It may be adorned by pebbles, shells or organic material.
-The eggs, usually 2-3, are speckled and blend in well with the nest and surrounding area.
-The birds will use anything they can find on the beach to make their nests, including kelp, driftwood, shells, rock and sometimes, human footprints.
+The plover’s nest is a shallow scraping in the sand.
+It may be adorned by pebbles, shells or other organic material.
+The eggs — usually two or three at a time — are speckled and blend in well with the nest and surrounding area.
+The birds will use anything they can find on the beach to make their nests, including kelp, driftwood, shells, rocks and sometimes even human footprints.

-However, because they are simply laid on the ground, they are very susceptible to predation by crows, gulls, coyotes and raccoons.
-They are also susceptible to damage by human beach activity.
-This would include dog walking, off road vehicles and even kite flying.
-As such, Snowy Plover major nesting areas are protected up and down the coast.
+However, because the nests and eggs are simply laid on the ground, they are very susceptible to predation by crows, gulls, coyotes and raccoons.
+They are also susceptible to damage by human beach activity, including dog walking, off-road vehicles and even kite flying.
+As such, the Snowy Plover’s major nesting areas are protected up and down the coast.
 Fences and other methods of restricted access are used to protect the nesting areas.

 According to the Audubon website, there are many key things humans can do to help save the Western Snowy Plover.
 “Allowing these small birds to remain in their breeding area, undisturbed, throughout the breeding season is most important.
 People should be able to recreate on the beaches and there should be room for plovers to nest too.”